djkeu/web_apps/index.md

 Add a user authentication and registration system to the Blog project you started in Exercise 19-1 (page 421).
 Make sure logged-in users see their username somewhere on the screen and unregistered users see a link to the registration page.

+# Allow users to own their data, p.428
+Restricting access with @login_required
+    Restricting access to the blogs/index page
+        views.py